 For projects underway or planned for the current fiscal year, a review of funding necessary to complete the project will be conducted, resulting in positive or negative funding adjustments for each project.
-Once a project is underway, the project progress and cash flow should be monitored allowing for funding adjustments.
-Adding to the overall scope of the project because of available funding reviews is not permitted without County Manager or Board of County Commissioner approval.
+Once a project is underway, the project progress and cash flow should be monitored, allowing for funding adjustments.
+Adding to the overall scope of the project because of available funding reviews is not permitted without County Manager, or County Manager Designee or Board of County Commissioner approval.